willhudd/usb-keylogger-threat-emulation/README.md

 ---

-## 🔴 Red Team Perspective (This Repo)
+## 🔴🗡️ Red Team Perspective (This Repo)

 This project simulates:

-- A malicious USB device emulating a keyboard (HID)
+- A malicious USB device emulating a keyboard
 - Automated payload delivery to a Windows system
 - A PowerShell-based keystroke logging script
-- Common persistence techniques observed in real-world malware
+- Persistence techniques
 - Outbound data exfiltration

+Attack flow:

+1. USB device enumerates as a keyboard
+2. Predefined keystrokes execute a PowerShell payload
+3. PowerShell captures keystrokes using Windows APIs
+4. Data is temporarily logged locally
+5. Data is transmitted externally
+6. Persistence ensures execution across reboots

 > All techniques are intentionally **well-known** to ensure they are detectable by modern security tooling.

 ---

-## 🔵 Blue Team Perspective (Companion Project)
+## 🔵🛡️ Blue Team Perspective (Companion Project)

 👉 **EDR Repository:**
 _(Link this once published)_